 IEEE 802.15-based devices operating in the 6 GHz band

-IEEE 802.15 standards specify Ultra-Wideband technology operation, which is finding adoption for numerous short-range sensing and ranging applications.
-IEEE Std 802.15.4-2020 [7] and IEEE Std 802.15.4z-2020 [8] are standards for precision ranging that are already capable of using both the 6425 MHz to 7025 MHz and 7025 MHz to 7125 MHz bands and are increasingly used in many high value applications.
+IEEE 802.15 standards specify Ultra-Wideband technology operation, which is widely adopted for numerous short-range sensing and ranging applications.
+Adoption of UWB is growing rapidly, providing both economic growth and valuable new applications.
+IEEE Std 802.15.4-2020 [7] and IEEE Std 802.15.4z-2020 [8] are standards for communication and precision ranging that are already capable of using both the 6425 MHz to 7025 MHz and 7025 MHz to 7125 MHz bands and are increasingly used in many high value applications.
 IEEE Std 802.15.6-2012 [9], a standard for short range, wireless communication in the vicinity of, or inside, a human body (but not limited to humans) uses the same bands and channels and is approved by national medical and/or regulatory authorities for applications including medical wireless body area network (BAN).

 It is expected that an increasing number of IEEE 802.15.4-2020, IEEE 802.15.4z-2020, and IEEE 802.15.6-2012 devices will continue to be operated in these bands.
 Notably, with the increasing use of IEEE 802.15 devices in the smartphone and consumer automotive spaces, it is forecasted that more than 1 billion UWB-enabled devices will be shipped annually worldwide by 2025 [10].

+It can be noted that operation of UWB based on 802 standards is currently permitted in Malaysia and world-wide has proven to be compatible with existing licensed operations in the subject bands.
+Introduction of new, much higher powered services such as IMT may be considerably more disruptive.

 Conclusion